Compare quotes and get a car insurance policy the same day.

 Everyone who drives needs some form of auto insurance, if not to cover the costs of damage to their own vehicle, then at least to cover damage to other people’s property.
 But the days of visiting an insurer or broker’s office or phoning them for a quote are numbered, as most people get quotes and buy car insurance online.

-There are a lot of reasons to go online for car insurance:
+There are many reasons to go online for car insurance:

 - Immediate coverage.
 You can print out your policy at the point of purchase and be covered instantly.

 - Comprehensive information.
-You can easily find the answers to insurance questions online and for free.
+You can easily find the answers to insurance questions online, for free.

 - Money savings.
 Buying online is cheaper, as many insurers offer a discount for doing so.

-Looking for the cheapest car insurance?
+Looking for the cheapest car insurance you can buy online?
 Compare sample car insurance rates for California drivers and find out how much you could save.

 |Company||Average annual rate||Learn more|